henophilia/hermesloom/README.md

-# German Foundations Funding Finder
+# Enhancing Accessibility to Non-Profit Funding Through AI

-This project is a web application designed to help users find relevant German foundations for their projects.
+Currently, this project is a web application designed to help users find relevant German foundations for their projects.
 It leverages advanced natural language processing and vector search technologies to match project descriptions with foundation purposes.

+Please see https://docs.google.com/presentation/d/1dKf9l3JTdssQXnSpVuIboeOEqy9rVFIqIfidVvdiB_g/edit for an overview of the roadmap and long-term goals and intentions of this project.

 ## Features